Adeliasryn/Todoapp_with_authentication_and_permission/README.md

 ## Contributing :
 I accept all contributions to the development of Dodis.
 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes
-4. Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch
 5. Open a Pull Request